 If you want to focus on menswear design in your future studies or as part of your fashion career strategy, this is the course for you.
 Whether you are a beginner or an intermediate learner, it will guide you through key aspects of the creative design process...

 Taught by: Rory Parnell-Mooney.

-You should will leave the course feeling confident to work independently and a plan on how your portfolios will be laid out and completed for applications and/or interviews.
+You should will leave the course with the confidence to work independently and the ability to plan how your portfolio will be presented for applications and interviews.

 Who should take this course?

-- Students with some experience or interest who are thinking of applying for further studies in menswear at either BA or MA level.
+- Students thinking of applying for further studies in menswear at either BA or MA level.

 - Anyone wanting to develop their menswear design skills in order to create or boost a portfolio.